 5. I have a high threshold for stress

 If there is one thing that struck me first and foremost when I first set off around the world, it was the amount of new stuff you have to face every day.
 From finding a bed, a city, a bus station, a place to eat and locating toilets – not so small things we take for granted back home – can all represent challenges when you travel.
+Especially if you’re an anxious traveller like me.
 Add in new languages (which I’m terrible at learning), a constant influx of new people, security worries, financial strain and living a life of general uncertainty, it can start to add up to a fair amount of stress.

 Were it not for years of toughening up to stressful situations that came as a regular side-serving with my legal job, I don’t think I’d have continued travelling for as long as I have.